CarsonKY/PierCarson.FinalProj.May2022/README.md

 * Working Contact Us PHP form
 * Show/Hide Object (one map image disappears on small screens)

-## Media Queries and Explanation

-These are the media queries implemented and what they do

-* Aboutus.css @media (min-width: 501px) and (max-width: 992px){
-&nbsp;&nbsp;&nbsp;    Adds padding on the bottom of the images to compensate for the small space

-* Menustyle.css line 110  @media (min-width: 992px) {
-&nbsp;&nbsp;&nbsp;   Adjust the menu margins for smaller screens

-* Style.css line 211 @media (max-width: 900px){
-&nbsp;&nbsp;&nbsp;   Collapse display of one map image if screen too small

-* contactus.ccs
-&nbsp;&nbsp;&nbsp;   NEEDS UPDATING AND TESTING BEFORE SUBMITTING FINAL WORK

-* H1 tag
-&nbsp;&nbsp;&nbsp;   The mandatory H1 tag is actually hidden.
-It's located under the nav bar with display:hidden

 ## Getting Started

 ### Dependencies

-* Tested in a Windows 10 environment with Firefox, Chrome and Edge along with Iphone and Android phones.
+* Tested in a Windows 10 environment with Firefox as primary.
+Chrome and Edge along with Iphone and Android phones also work and display correctly.

 ### Installing

 * Web Based.
 No installation needed beyond the usual built in browsers

-### Executing program

-* The website can be launched at https://carsonh.com/PierCarson

 ## Help